darthdeus/redis_random_records/README.markdown

 This application is a solution for the [CloudSpokes Random Recrod with Ruby and Redis challenge](http://www.cloudspokes.com/challenges/1375).

-It uses [Ohm](http://ohm.keyvalue.org/) for abstracting Redis into an ORM.
+It uses [Ohm](http://ohm.keyvalue.org/) for abstracting Redis into objects for easier manipulation.

 To run, make sure you have Redis installed, and then simply run in the application's directory